alexxxmf/simple_blockchain/interesting_stuff.md

 The original bitcoin projects seems to be using levelDB (key-value store).
 For this case, we'll use [PickeDB](https://pythonhosted.org/pickleDB/) which is a lightweight key-value store based in python.

+We are going to use the following structure:
+* DB to store chainstate
+* DB to store index as key and hash as value
+* DB to store hash as key and properties of that block as values

 #####Serialization for db